changmw/chang-cantontese-input/ingres4gl/readme.txt

 Back then, the railway system of MTR hadn't been extended to Tuen Mun and Yuen Long yet.
 So cars and buses were the only way for Tuen Mun residents to reach Kowloon and Hong Kong Island.
+It's an about one hour trip, if and only if there was no traffic jam.